Blue-faced parrotfinch: Description

 Blue-faced parrotfinch males are multi-shaded with colors ranging from light yellow-green to dark blue-green.
 On their forehead and face, there are deep blue feathers, and their tails are generally red to rusty red-brown.
 In terms of length, they are typically 13 cm (5.1 in) long.

-On the other hand, the females are covered with a less vibrant blue and are slightly smaller and have more rounded heads.
+The female is less vibrant blue and is slightly smaller with a more rounded head.

 Among the birds found in Queensland, there was no significant difference in plumage, bill shapes, or genetic composition.
 This is hypothesized to be caused by nomadic behaviors and the continued gene flow.

 Distribution and habitat

 The blue-faced parrotfinches prefer rainforest edges and dense grasslands that have woody plants, and they prefer to roost in rainforests.
-They are widely distributed and found at various altitudes, ranging from sea-level on hot tropical islands to 800-3000 m in New Guinea.
+They are widely distributed and found at various altitudes, ranging from sea-level on hot tropical islands to 800–3000 m in New Guinea.
 It is reported that the blue-faced parrotfinches engage in seasonal and nomadic movements, partly due to their cold-sensitiveness.
 In the winter, they migrate to the lowlands where there is excessive rainforest clearance.